 Adventure Essentials teaches essential fundamental skills for riding big, heavy, adventure motorcycles on dirt and gravel roads.
 Essentials skills like clutch control, throttle control, balance, braking, slow turns, hill stops, and how to approach obstacles.
 All our instructors are highly skilled women.
 We break each individual skill into small teachable pieces.
 You will learn one small bit at a time and quickly develop self-confidence and skill.
 And since our instructors are women, we know how heavy and intimidating these big bikes can feel.
 We’ll share the tips and tricks we used to move beyond fear to become capable, self-reliant riders.

 The ADVWoman Rendezvous is all about teaching, supporting, and training.
 If you can ride a motorcyle- release the clutch to take off, shift gears, and come to a stop; you’re good enough for our training.
-We’re not setup to teach brand new riders yet.
-(We hope to add a “Never Ever” class in the future.)
+We’re not setup to teach brand new “never ever” riders.
 But, you don’t have to have lots of experience.
 Our instructors are trained to work with riders of all skill levels.
 We are patient, supportive, and nurturing.
 At the 2016 rally, one of our attendees had only ridden her motorcycle FOUR TIMES before taking our classes.
 She had a blast and did great!
 Her husband wasn’t too bad either!
 They both improved dramatically!

 ALL WOMAN COLORADO BACK COUNTRY DISCOVERY TEACHING TOUR

 Tour limited minimum 4 riders, maximum 6 riders.